The ZOZO suit crashed and burned very fast.

 It was a pretty good idea.
 The Japan-based company developed a digital platform to create bespoke clothing.
 Bespoke (or custom made) clothing is exceptionally expensive because of the precision fit.
 Ever heard of Savile Row?
 Probably not if you don’t pay thousands of dollars for bespoke suits.
 ZOZO was supposed to remove the costly barrier of entry into well-fitting clothes.

-This cached version of their now-defunct site touts “clothes designed for you.”
+cached version (it’s gone now too) of their now-defunct site touts “clothes designed for you.”
 It promised to be “more accurate than a human tailor.”

 It started with a tight-fitting black body suit covered in white dots—kind of like actors filming CGI scenes for movies.
 Standing in front of your phone camera, it would take 360-degree pictures of your body, using the dots as anchor points to determine your measurements.